Why Lever Uses a Food Rescue Service

 One of our donor members, Lever, shared their insights with us about why donating surplus food and giving back is important to their company and team members.
-Timadge Berkhadley gave us the inside scoop.
+Timadge Berkhadley gave us the inside scoop for this Community Story.

 A Little About Timadge: